Crustal recycling: Stable isotopes

 Understanding that the differences between Earth's layers are not just rheological, but chemical, is essential to understanding how we can track the movement of crustal material even after it has been subducted.
-After a rock has moved to the surface of the earth from beneath the crust, that rock can be sampled for its stable isotopic composition.
-It can then be compared to known crustal and mantle isotopic compositions, as well as that of chondrites, which are understood to represent original material from the formation of the solar system in a largely unaltered state.
+After a rock has moved to the surface of the Earth from beneath the crust, that rock can be sampled for its stable isotopic composition.
+It can then be compared to known crustal and mantle isotopic compositions, as well as that of chondrites, which are understood to represent original material from the formation of the Solar System in a largely unaltered state.

 One group of researchers was able to estimate that between 5 and 10% of the upper mantle is composed of recycled crustal material.

 Kokfelt et al. completed an isotopic examination of the mantle plume under Iceland and found that erupted mantle lavas incorporated lower crustal components, confirming crustal recycling at the local level.

 Some carbonatite units, which are associated with immiscible volatile-rich magmas and the mantle indicator mineral diamond, have shown isotopic signals for organic carbon, which could only have been introduced by subducted organic material.
 The work done on carbonatites by Walter et al. and others further develops the magmas at depth as being derived from dewatering slab material.

+The δ34S isotopic signatures of magmas have also been used to measure the degree of crustal recycling over geologic time.